adrianolszewski/model-based-testing-hypotheses/README.md

 6. Wald's is faster than LRT as it needs only a single model fitting.
 On the contrary, LRT needs at least 2 fitting to compare 2 nested models: with and without the term you want to assess (you can also compare other settings, like covariance structures).
 With the increasing number of variables to assess, the number of compared models increases.
 This becomes especially important if you make inference under the multiple imputation condition (MICE) process, where some analysis is repeated on each imputed dataset and then the results are pooled.
 In this case the amount of necessary time may be not acceptable.

-7. LRT is often considered more conservative than Wald's approach.
-Some say it's also more precise - but what does it actually mean?
-It's less likely to reject a null hypothesis when it's true (i.e., it has a lower Type I error rate).
+7. LRT is found more conservative than Wald's approach in small samples, because of the relationship between the value of statistic obtained with these three approaches: Wald >= LR >= Rao ([Ranking of Wald, LR and score statistic in the normal linear regression model](https://stats.stackexchange.com/questions/449494/ranking-of-wald-lr-and-score-statistic-in-the-normal-linear-regression-model).
+It means, that it's less likely to reject a null hypothesis when it's true (i.e., LR has a lower Type-I error rate).
 This conservativeness can be advantageous when you want to avoid making false-positive errors, such as in clinical trials or other critical applications.
-In contrast, Wald's test can sometimes be more liberal, leading to a higher likelihood of false positives.
+In contrast, Wald's test can be more liberal, leading to a higher likelihood of false positives.
+That's why typically it's advised to select LRT over Wald's - as long as you are free to choose.

-8. Wald's may not perform well when sample sizes are small or when the distribution of the parameter estimates deviates from normality.
-LRT is robust to the non-normality of the sampling distribution of the parameter of interest.

-9. Sometimes Wald's testing fails to calculate (e.g. estimation of covariance fails), while the likelihood is still obtainable and then the LRT is the only method that works.
-Who said the world is simple?
-And sometimes the LRT is not available, as mentioned above.
-Happy those, who have both at their disposal.

-10. LRT allows one for performing AN[C]OVA-type analyse (which requires careful specification of the model terms!) but doesn't help in covarite-adjusted planned comparisons, where we cannot do it just by specifying nested models.
-At the same time, Wald's approach takes full advantage of the estimated parameter and covariance matrix, which means that "sky is the limit" when testing.

-11. "_When the sample size is small to moderate, the Wald test is the least reliable of the three tests.
+Let's summarize it with: "_When the sample size is small to moderate, the Wald test is the least reliable of the three tests.
 We should not trust it for such a small n as in this example (n = 10).
 Likelihood-ratio inference and score-test based inference are better in terms of actual error probabilities coming close to matching nominal levels.
 A marked divergence in the values of the three statistics indicates that the distribution of the ML estimator may be far from normality.
 In that case, small-sample methods are more appropriate than large-sample methods._ (Agresti, A. (2007).
 An introduction to categorical data analysis (2nd edition).
-John Wiley & Sons.)"
+John Wiley & Sons.)" vs.

-12. "_In conclusion, although the likelihood ratio approach has clear statistical advantages, computationally the Wald interval/test is far easier.
+"_In conclusion, although the likelihood ratio approach has clear statistical advantages, computationally the Wald interval/test is far easier.
 In practice, provided the sample size is not too small, and the Wald intervals are constructed on an appropriate scale, they will usually be reasonable (hence their use in statistical software packages).
 In small samples however the likelihood ratio approach may be preferred._" [Wald vs likelihood ratio test](https://thestatsgeek.com/2014/02/08/wald-vs-likelihood-ratio-test/)

+9. Wald's may not perform well when sample sizes are small or when the distribution of the parameter estimates deviates from normality.
+In other words, Wald tests assume that the log-likelihood curve (or surface) is quadratic.
+LRT does not, thus is more robust to the non-normality of the sampling distribution of the parameter of interest.

+10. Sometimes Wald's testing fails to calculate (e.g. estimation of covariance fails), while the likelihood is still obtainable and then the LRT is the only method that works.
+Who said the world is simple?
+And sometimes the LRT is not available, as mentioned above.
+Happy those, who have both at their disposal.

+11. LRT allows one for performing AN[C]OVA-type analyse (which requires careful specification of the model terms!) but doesn't help in covarite-adjusted planned comparisons, where we cannot do it just by specifying nested models.
+At the same time, Wald's approach takes full advantage of the estimated parameter and covariance matrix, which means that "sky is the limit" when testing.

-13. **Wald's inference is not transformation invariant**.
+12. **Wald's inference is not transformation invariant**.
 If you calculate Wald's p-value or confidence interval on two different scales, e.g. probability and logit transformed back to the probability scale, you will get different results.
 Often they are consistent, but discrepancies may occur at the boundary of significance and then you're in trouble.
 By the way, Wald's on the logit scale will return sensible results, while Wald's applied to probability scale may yield negative probabilities (e.g. -0.12) or exceeding 100% (e.g. 1.14).
 This is very important when employing LS-means (EM-means) on probability-regrid scale(!).
 Just think about it - Wald's assumes normally distributed data, which briefly means **SYMMETRIC**.
 0-1 truncated data will never be so, that's why you may easily obtain negative or >1 bounds of the confidence interval.

 See?